What is the dark web, and how does it work?

-But like many things in life, knowledge is power.
-And a solid understanding of the dark web—and what to do if your information is compromised—can help you take steps to protect your identity and accounts.
+But like many things in life, knowledge is power, and a solid understanding of the dark web—and what to do if your information is compromised—can help you take steps to protect your identity and accounts.

+The World Wide Web is made up of three main layers: the surface web, the deep web and the dark web.
 When you search the web, read news from a webpage or shop for sneakers online, you’re most likely on the surface web.
-Most people are here when they’re online.
+Many people are familiar with this part of the internet.

 If you sign in to your email account, you head into the deep web.
 This part of the web stores information protected by passwords.
 Your email, bank account and online health records are all on the deep web.

-Some journalists use the dark web to protect the identity of sources.
+Some journalists use the dark web to protect the identity of sources or whistleblowers.
 News organizations also use it to make journalism accessible in places where it’s blocked.

 If your personal information is spotted on the dark web, it could mean someone took the information without your permission.